nystudio107/craft-transcoder/README.md

 Some things to do, and ideas for potential features:

-* Add a simpler way to extract the most common video/audio info from a file
 * Add a console command for doing encodings via console
 * Figure out a way to reliably do multi-pass video encoding
 * Add audio normalization via `loudnorm` http://k.ylo.ph/2016/04/04/loudnorm.html